webix-hub/docs/data/desktop/disabling.md

 Disabling/Enabling Components
 ===============

-webix UI library allows tempoparily disabling functionality of some component.
+webix UI library allows temporarily disabling functionality of some component.
 It remains visible yet becomes dim, and neither of it's elements works.

 The functions to disable and enable components are as follows: